-The Admissions and Records

-Department (A&R), performs a variety

-of functions and services including

-residency determination and

-reclassification, registration and

-program adjustments.
-A&R also

-processes grades, transcripts, external,

-certificates, enrollment verifications and

-determination of eligibility for veteran's

-benefits.
+The Admissions and Records Department (A&R), performs a variety of functions and services including residency determination and reclassification, registration and program adjustments.
+A&R also processes grades, transcripts, certificates, enrollment verifications and determination of eligibility for veteran's benefits.
+For further assistance please email admissions@calbright.org.